What to do in the Garden in April

 Both need warmth to germinate and to grow on in frost free environment.
 It is best to delay planting out until they are good-sized study plants.

-As the soil warms up and everything starts growing, April is a good time to give garden shrubs a feed just as the growing season is starting.
-Sprinkle a general fertiliser around the base of all the shrubs and plants.
-Suitable fertilisers would be blood fish and bone, Growmore, Chicken Manure and slow release pellets.
-Handle with gloves and don't do on a windy day unless you want to sprinkle yourself with blood fish and bone.
+April is a good time to give garden shrubs a feed, just as the growing season is starting.
+Sprinkle a general fertiliser around the base of shrubs and plants.
+Suitable fertilisers would be blood, fish and bone, Growmore, Chicken Manure and slow-release pellets.
+Handle with gloves and don't do it on a windy day unless you want to sprinkle yourself with blood fish and bone.
 Dig in gently just under the surface and if rain is not imminent, water in as well.

 Tie in new plant growth